Dara Frimmer serves as the Senior Rabbi of Temple Isaiah since July 2018.

 In her free time, Dara can be found shopping at the local farmer’s market or pretending to follow Wisconsin sports teams.

-Rabbi Zoë Klein Miles is the Senior Rabbi of Temple Isaiah and has served this congregation since 2000.
+Rabbi Zoë Klein Miles has served this congregation since 2000.
 She graduated from Brandeis University with a B.A. in Psychology and received ordination from Hebrew Union College – Jewish Institute of Religion in 1998.

 She is the author of multiple novels including, Drawing in the Dust and The Scroll of Anatiya, which were published by Simon and Schuster.
 Of Drawing in the Dust, Publishers Weekly wrote, “Insight into the world of biblical excavation in Israel raises Rabbi Klein's debut novel from a Jewish Da Vinci Code to an emotionally rich story of personal and historical discovery...Rabbi Klein's most vivid passages depict the meditative tedium of digging, the exultation of discovery and the intricate processes of authentication and preservation while love stories past and present—and a balanced, compassionate view of both Israeli and Arab traditions—add to the book's pleasures.”
 Drawing in the Dust has been published in five countries.